In 2006 we upgraded our X-ray facilities to include a digital X-ray processor and special floating top table.

 The floating top table is a valuable addition making it possible to position large animals for radiography much more easily.

-We have recently up graded our ultrasound scanner.
 This machine was previously used by human cardiologists and is a very powerful tool giving us sharp, clear images.

 It has a wide range of uses and can be used readily in sick animals as they usually require no sedation for the procedure.